 There are four main factors that gives you the bedding of your dreams.
 They are: material, ply, thread count and weave.

-100% Bamboo viscose products are considerably softer, wick more moisture and are significantly more breathable than those that blend bamboo with cotton or microfiber/polyester.
+100% Bamboo viscose products are considerably softer, wick more moisture and are significantly more breathable than those that are cotton or microfiber.
 For the bedding to be durable and smooth, they need to be constructed with long-staple fibers.
 Short-staple fibers will result in a rough hand feel and sheets that pill easily.

 Perhaps the best indicator of high quality bedding is the ply which shows how true the actual thread count is.
 Ply is the number of yarns that are in one thread.
 Single-ply indicates that there is only one yarn per thread, whereas two-ply has two yarns twisted together.
 Some manufacturers use multi-ply where up to four strands of inferior yarns can be twisted to make one single thread.

 After many trials of checking (and sleeping) through sheets with various thread counts, we found that 300 was the sweet spot.
-A 300 thread count single-ply construction delivers the best quality, softness and durability.
+A 300 thread count single-ply construction delivers the best quality possible at affordable prices.

 Sateen is the weave present in every luxury bedding range.
-This is not to be confused with ‘Satin’ which is a super shiny fabric made from polyester that pills extremely fast after only a handful of washes.
-Sateen weave on the other hand denotes that there are more threads going over than under surface of any fabric (whether it is cotton, bamboo, linen or microfiber).
-This weave pattern makes bedding feel buttery-soft to the touch.
+This is because sateen weave has more threads going over than under which makes it feel buttery-soft to the touch.
 Some prefer percale weave with one-yarn-over one-yarn-under since it is slightly more durable and hardy than the sateen weave.
 At ZENLUSSO, we have a modified sateen weave to achieve the perfect balance between luxury and durability.
 Since bamboo viscose is 3x softer than cotton anyways, there is no need to have more threads exposed on top to achieve the ultra-softness.
 Instead of four-yarns-over, our bedding is woven with two-yarns-over and one-yarn-under.
 We have selected the mid-point between the traditional sateen weave and percale weave to bring you sumptuous softness with enhanced durability compared to other luxury range bamboo bedding.